nullpointer-io/stablediffusion-webui-docker/README.md

 Open the URL http://127.0.0.1:7860.

-How to use the Stable Diffusion Webui see here: https://github.com/sd-webui/stable-diffusion-webui
+How to use the Stable Diffusion Webui: https://github.com/sd-webui/stable-diffusion-webui

 Output files are stored to `./output`.